Bam4d/importSQL/README.md

-# importSQL *** work in progress, don't hate me ***
+# importSQL
-A simple python script to import data from an import.io source to an sql database
+A simple python script to import data from an import.io extractor to an SQL database

 # Dependencies
 You will need to install the following: